 Vertigo means a false sense of rotational movement.

 It is not entirely clear what causes BPPV, but there have been links made with head trauma, migraine, ear surgery, aging, diabetes, osteoporosis, prolonged intubation, and people who ALWAYS sleep on one side.
 Certain medical conditions, such as ear infections or Meniere’s disease, can also increase the risk of developing BPPV.

-Diagnosis of BPPV is made using VNG or infrared goggles which allows the therapist to see your eye movements in a zero-light environment.
+Diagnosis of BPPV is made using VNG (videonystagmography) Goggles which utilize infrared cameras that allow the therapist to see your eye movements in a zero-light environment.
 They will bring you into certain positions, which will trigger an episode.
-During the episode nystagmus (very specific eye movements) will occur and inform the therapist that you have BPPV and which canal it is in.
+During the episode, nystagmus (very specific eye movements) will occur, which will inform the therapist that you have BPPV and which canal it is in.

 BPPV (Benign Paroxysmal Positional Vertigo) can be effectively treated through a procedure called the Epley Maneuver, which is a form of repositioning therapy.
 During the Epley Maneuver, the patient is positioned in a specific way to allow the displaced otoconia (those pesky crystals) to be repositioned back into their proper location within the inner ear.
 There are a total of 6 canals in your inner ears, and each canal can be affected with BPPV.
-There are very specific crystal repositioning maneuvers performed depending on what the therapist sees during examination.
+There are very specific crystal repositioning maneuvers that will need to performed depending on what the therapist sees during examination.
 These maneuvers help guide the crystals back into their proper place.
 Each of these maneuvers only takes about 4 minutes to perform!